Last Updated on

 [newsletter_form button_label="Go!"] [newsletter_field name="email" label="Your best email"] [newsletter_field name="first_name" label="Your name"] [/newsletter_form]

-and of course we can decide the switch the two field to ask first the name and then the email.
-What about a specific preference between the ones configured in the form configuration?
+We could also decide the switch the two field to ask first the name and then the email.
+What about a specific list preference among the ones configured in the form configuration?

 [newsletter_form button_label="Go!"] [newsletter_field name="email" label="Your best email"] [newsletter_field name="first_name" label="Your name"] [newsletter_field name="list" number="2" label="Marketing news"] [/newsletter_form]

 The label for the list is optional, if not specified the main form configuration is used.
-You can even make a list hidden, so the user automatically has it added to his profile (useful to make different forms for different kind of subscription, like lists).
+You can even decide to force the list preference, so the user is automatically added to that list (useful to make different forms for different kind of subscriptions).

 [newsletter_form button_label="Go!"] [newsletter_field name="email" label="Your best email"] [newsletter_field name="first_name" label="Your name"] [newsletter_field name="list" number="2" hidden="true"] [/newsletter_form]